Organum Mathematicum: Music

 The rods in this section could be used by non musicians to compose church music.
 The system used was the same as that used for Kircher's previous device, the Arca Musarithmica.
 They contained sets of musical phrases which could be combined randomly to set verses to music, producing millions of hymns in 4-part harmony.

 Surviving models

 There are few surviving examples of the Organum.
-There are no surviving Organums which closely resembles the device illustrated in Schott's book, but there are three known 17th-century devices which contain essentially the same content.
+There are no surviving Organums which closely resemble the device illustrated in Schott's book, but there are three known 17th-century devices which contain essentially the same content.
 Most of them appear to have been built to impress important patrons to the Jesuits.
 It is unclear if any of them saw regular use.

 Florence

-This Organum has a steep slope which presents all the rods in an attractive manner.
+This Organum has a steep slope which presents all the rods attractively.
 There is a dial in the front which can be used to find local time in 24 different cities around the world (the dial duplicates an illustration from Kircher's Ars Magna Lucis et Umbra).
 The rods are cut to resemble obelisks, perhaps playing on Kircher's reputed expertise in Egyptology.